oscarcosta/csc462boatsql/README.md

 - /cluster - Contains the cluster configs, scripts and documentation

+- /web: (Under construction) web-based front end for testing and demonstration.
+Includes Express middleman server to route AJAX requests from client to either mongoDB (not included) or mySQL

 ## Upcoming:
 - Distributed implementation of SQL database
 - Other components as appropriate